Hri7566/Hri7566/README.md

 Anyway, I promised my guidance counselor that I would try my best in AP Calc and bring my grade up so that I can try to get that associate's degree, which would be REALLY helpful because I can just skip two years of BS in college.

 Today, I'm also going to check out my brother Eric's new house, which is gonna be fun.
 We're bringing camping chairs and we're going to Rexy's Pizza to bring him his favorite pizza.
 My mom also has some of his old stuff that he left here almost twenty years ago.

+### Update 2/11/2021

+I can't stand not being able to see my gf.

+Last night, I started work on https://mpp.hri7566.info, but it doesn't work.

 <!--
 **Hri7566/Hri7566** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.